sci-42ver/SICP_SDF/README.md

   i.e. it is inside MIT-Scheme.
 So it may have less functions than `drracket`.
 - > If you start the debugger in this way, then you will get a very nice looking window that constantly displays many of the things you could otherwise access through the commands you *have just been shown*.
 Try it out; it's neat!
   In a summary the key useful feature is `v`.
 TODO how to do that in `drracket`?

+# TODO
+- What is the purpose of "sicp_codes" dir?